SU_A_08

 [i] Your uncle lived with you in the beginning and helped you, right?

-[r] Yes, my uncle was with us in the beginning, but then he left and stayed with his family.
+[r] Yes, my uncle was with us at first, but then he left and stayed with his family.

-[i] Your father was a carpenter in Syria, did he do the same job in Turkey?
+[i] Your father was a carpenter in Syria, did he do the same work in Turkey?

-[r] No, he decided to work in the company he founded with my mother.
+[r] No, he decided to work in the small business he had started with my mother.
 It was a small business, but it was used to help refugees.
-The girls who worked there made things and these things were presented in exhibitions.
+The girls who worked there made things, and these things were presented in exhibitions.

-[i] Was the income from this project enough to live off?
+[i] Was the income from this project enough to live on?

-[r] We didn’t earn much, but it was more about helping the refugees than about the income.
-The refugees did different jobs like sewing and wool production and so on.
-They did other work of which I don’t know the name.
-The income was not very good but it was enough.
+[r] We didn’t earn much, but it was more to help the refugees than for the income.
+The refugees did various jobs such as sewing and wool production, etc. They did other work too, but I don’t know what it was called.
+The income wasn’t very good, but it was enough.

 [i] Where did your three brothers study and work?

-[r] They completed the second level in high school and two of them worked, but the third did not find a job.
-The two brothers who found a job worked in mechanics, not with cars, but with machines, mechanics related to machines.
+[r] They completed secondary school and two of them worked, but the third couldn’t find a job.
+The two brothers who found jobs worked in mechanics, not with cars, but with machines, mechanics related to machines.

 [r] No.